Annealing Self-Distillation Rectification Improves Adversarial Training: Conclusion

 \section{Conclusion}

 In this paper, we characterize the key properties that distinguish robust and non-robust model output.
 We find that a robust model should exhibit good calibration and maintain output consistency on clean data and its adversarial counterpart.
-Based on this observation, we propose a data-driven labeling scheme \OURS, which is designed to account for subtle distribution shifts when inputs are slightly modified, without the need for pre-trained resources or extensive computation overhead.
-To achieve this, we utilize the self-distillation EMA model to create a robust teacher that provides labeling guidance for the student, with the increasing trust placed in the teacher as training progresses.
-Comprehensive experiments demonstrate that \OURS \space effectively improves robustness and alleviates robust overfitting.
-However, we note that the algorithm's optimal temperature and interpolation ratio depends on the dataset, and improper selection of these parameters can limit performance improvements.
+Based on this observation, we propose a data-driven label softening scheme \OURS \space without the need for pre-trained resources or extensive computation overhead.
+To achieve this, we utilize the self-distillation EMA model to provide labeling guidance for the trained model, with increasing trust placed in the EMA as training progresses.
+Comprehensive experiments demonstrate that \OURS \space effectively improves robustness, alleviates robust overfitting, and obtains a better trade-off in terms of accuracy and robustness.
+However, we note that the algorithm's optimal temperature and interpolation ratio depend on the dataset, and improper selection of these parameters can limit performance improvements.
 The automatic determination of optimal parameters in training will be an important future research direction that can further boost the robustness.